liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 The following optional outputs are available from the ARKDLS
-modules: workspace requirements, number of calls to the Jacobian routine, number of calls to the implicit right-hand side routine for finite-difference Jacobian approximation, and last return value from an ARKDLS function.
-Note that, where the name of an output would otherwise conflict with the name of an optional output from the main solver, a suffix LS (for Linear Solver) has been added here (e.g. `lenrwLS`).
+modules: workspace requirements, number of calls to the Jacobian routine, number of calls to the mass matrix routine, number of calls to the implicit right-hand side routine for finite-difference Jacobian approximation, and last return value from an ARKDLS function.
+Note that, where the name of an output would otherwise conflict with the name of an optional output from the main solver, a suffix LS (for Linear Solver) or MLS (for Mass Linear Solver) has been added here (e.g. `lenrwLS`).

 .. _CInterface.ARKDlsOutputTable: